kayceesrk/kayceesrk.github.io/_posts/2026-04-28-from-convergence-to-confidence.md

 post](https://risemsr.github.io/blog/2026-04-16-spotting-specs/)
 calling this kind of artifact a *Small Proof-Oriented Test*, or SPOT:
 "a small, concrete, verified test case, proving that the test always succeeds."
-The Peritext authors had effectively done the specification-engineering half of that job for us by writing §3 with the level of care they did; all that was left was to translate each example into Lean and prove it against the implementation.
+By writing §3 the way they did, the Peritext authors had effectively done the specification-engineering half of that job for us; all that was left was to translate each example into Lean and prove it against the implementation.
 So we did.

 Take Example 1 from the paper.
 Alice bolds the entire sentence "The fox jumped" while Bob concurrently inserts the word "brown"